 “When are you going to get married?” is one of the most common questions you get asked if you are a young adult in a relationship.
 However, in today’s world, this question is perhaps not as relevant as before.
 With the rising popularity of live-in relationships, more and more couples are deciding to stay together as partners without getting married.
 Thanks to Bollywood, cohabitation before marriage has seen a rise in popularity.
-Though still frowned upon by many, live-in relationships do have their set of believers, and the idea finds acceptance with many young couples.
+Though still frowned upon by many, the advantages of a live-in relationship are many.
+So the idea finds acceptance with many young couples.

 Well, being in a live-in relationship essentially means what is implied – living together without tying the knot or getting married.
 For many reasons such as testing compatibility or sharing expenses, couples prefer to live together as husband and wife without getting married.
 They share a home and financial liabilities, have a sexual relationship, but without the legal obligations of a marriage.